Blood Alcohol Content Charts

 Know your BAC

 If you choose to drink, you should be aware of your Blood Alcohol Content (BAC).
 BAC is a measurement of alcohol in your body based on weight, the total number of drinks consumed, and the time in which they were consumed.

 Estimate the length of time you will be drinking and figure out how many drinks you can safely have per hour.
 Some safer-drinking strategies include:

 - Set a limit for the night.
 Keep your bottle caps or move coins from one pocket to the other to track the number of drinks you consume.

 - Keep your stomach full.

 - Make your own drinks and use less alcohol when mixing.

 - Alternate between alcohol and water (or another alcohol-free drink).

 - Keep it to one drink per hour.
-The liver can only breakdown alcohol at a rate of about one drink per hour.
+The liver can only break down alcohol at a rate of about one drink per hour.
 This is true for everyone.
-When you consume more than one drink per hour your risk damaging your liver.
+When you consume more than one drink per hour you risk damaging your liver.